santiagombv/santiagombv.github.io/about.md

 * Floral honesty.
 This complex trait results from the simultaneous expression of within-individual variability in floral reward and floral signals.
 I have published two papers ([here](http://onlinelibrary.wiley.com/doi/10.1111/j.1420-9101.2010.02132.x/full) and [here](http://rspb.royalsocietypublishing.org/content/281/1782/20132934.short)) about the evolution of this trait in a macro and microevolutionary context.
 * Phenotypic integration.
 Floral traits have to work together to perform pollen delivery and reception; but what does selection promote, integration or modularity?
 Transitions between pollination systems can be used to examined changes in the phenotypic integration and the variance-covariance matrix structure.
 * Function of inflorescences.
 Plants usually have many flowers arranged in inflorescences, and it is obvious that inflorescence architecture evolves.
-Why?
-Different pollinator guilds may select how sexual functions and floral rewards arrange within inflorescences.
+Why this happens?
+Different pollinator guilds may select how sexual functions and floral rewards are arranged within inflorescences.